a fee-based online consultation clinic for Obstetrics & Gynecology

-Breast engorgement usually occurs on the 3rd or 4th day of the postpartum period when the milk production in the breasts rises.
+Breast engorgement usually occurs on the 3rd or 4th day of the postpartum period when the milk production in the breasts changes from colostrum to mature milk.

 Each breast gland is composed of 20 lobules that are drained by 20 lactiferous ducts.
-These ducts open on the tips of the nipple.
+These ducts open on the tip of the nipples.

 Milk is formed in the lobules from the mother's blood and carried by the lactiferous ducts to a structure called the ampulla where some of the the milk is stored.
 The initial milk that is sucked by the baby comes from the ampulla and the later part from the lobules.